dborstlap/Restoring-Extremely-Dark-Images-In-Real-Time-1/README.md

 sudo sh -c "/bin/echo 1 > /proc/sys/vm/drop_caches"
 ```

-We used [train.py](https://github.com/MohitLamba94/Restoring-Extremely-Dark-Images-In-Real-Time/tree/main/train_test_ours) to do training and testing.
+We provide dummy [train.py](https://github.com/MohitLamba94/Restoring-Extremely-Dark-Images-In-Real-Time/tree/main/train_test_ours) to give an overview of training and testing.
 Please refer the detailed comments in this file for more information.

 ## Cite Us